chriscn/chriscn/README.md

 # Christopher Nethercott
-I'm currently studying Mathematics at the University of York.
+I'm currently working as a Linux Infrastructure Engineer for the University of York.